 Last Of The Summer Wine – The Compo Years

-To date, 2015, Last Of The Summer Wine is the longest ever running sitcom, even though it ended in 2010.
+It’s less than a week before we remember it was ten years since the we took our very last sip of Summer Wine.
+Last Of The Summer Wine is the longest ever running sitcom, even though it ended in 2010.
 Over thirty seven years it would clock up 295 episodes over thirty one series.

 It was 1972 and Duncan Wood, who was head of comedy for the BBC, had been watching a drama on television called “The Misfit”.
 It was written by Roy Clarke.
 Wood was impressed with the way Clarke had injected humour into the drama and offered him an opportunity to write a sitcom.
 The BBC liked the idea of a sitcom based around three old men.
 Roy Clarke didn’t like the idea and nearly turned the opportunity down.
 However he proposed, that the men should all be unmarried, widowed, or divorced and either unemployed or retired, leaving them free to roam around like adolescents in the prime of their lives, unfettered and uninhibited.